Finding Interpretable Prompt-Specific Circuits in Language Models: Factual knowledge, in-context learning, and translation examples

 The query itself is understood by integrating ``capital" with ``is" in head (16, 3).
 Here too, the features emphasize ``predictable completions."
 Finally and crucially, MLP 17 adds a feature to ``is" causing head (18, 5) to look for \emph{geographic associations} in its source token (``Dallas").
 Head (18, 5) then moves ``Austin" to the end token (``is") and the ``Austin" annotation is reinforced by inputs from MLPs 18 and 21 and head (22, 0).

-Comparing to the methodology of \citet{lindsey2025biology}, we make a number of observations.
-First, unlike the method in \citet{lindsey2025biology}, the process that generated Figure~\ref{fig:gemma-facts-0} is \emph{entirely automatic} with no manual intervention at all.
-Second, Figure~\ref{fig:gemma-facts-0} adds considerable detail to the picture of how the model computes its output; unlike \citet{lindsey2025biology}, ACC++ identifies the \emph{specific heads and MLPs} that implement the circuit, and pinpoints the information flow between those components to illustrate how the computation progresses.
+Comparing to the methodology of \cite{lindsey2025biology}, we note that Figure~\ref{fig:gemma-facts-0} adds considerable detail to the picture of how the model computes its output; unlike \cite{lindsey2025biology}, ACC++ identifies the \emph{specific heads and MLPs} that implement the circuit, and pinpoints the information flow between those components to illustrate how the computation progresses.

-Finally, we turn to an example illustrating the use of ACC++ to elucidate a circuit that performs in-context learning (ICL).
+Next, we turn to an example illustrating the use of ACC++ to elucidate a circuit that performs in-context learning (ICL) as well as factual recall.
 The prompt is ``What sport Jordan played?
 A: Basketball.
 What sport Tom Brady played?
 A:" and the model correctly answers ``football."
 Figure~\ref{fig:gemma-facts-1} shows the interpretable circuit for this prompt.
 Nodes are arranged vertically according to layer in the model.

 The figure shows broadly how ICL is used in this setting by the model.
 The path in blue analyzes the one-shot phrase at the start of the prompt, moving information from ``Jordan" into ``basketball" in layer 1, and ``sport" into ``basketball" in layer 10.
 The path in red starts by recognizing the feature ``Tom" that is present in the input embedding of ``Brady," and head (3, 2) attends to ``Brady" due to the feature ``mentions of the primary entity or subject."
 The paths unite in layers 13-20, with a key step being head (16, 5) attending to the end token (``:") due to its feature ``completion of words or phrases."
 Heads 16, 17, 20, and 24 then move ``football" to the end token, and this is reinforced by MLPs 21 and 25.